Antique wooden sundial of German origin, by David Beringer, 18th century

 Description

-Historic sundial from an 18th-century diptych and a portable wooden sundial with boxwood and compass, of German origin, created by David Beringer, Nuremberg, dated around 1790, in good age-related condition with signs of wear consistent with age and use.
+Historic sundial from an 18th-century diptych and a portable wooden sundial with boxwood and compass, of German origin, crafted by David Beringer, Nuremberg, dated around 1790, in good age-related condition with signs of wear consistent with age and use.
 David Beringer (1756 – 1821) was a German maker of scientific instruments and craftsman operating in Nuremberg, known for his cubic wooden sundials visible in the Metropolitan Museum of Art in New York.

 Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign, featuring significant similarities and references to Roman and Greek ornamentation.